 After two hours, place a pizza stone oven in a cold oven.
 Pre-heat oven to 450° F.

-Using a rolling pin, flatten and shape dough on a large silicone baking mat to 16 inches.
+Using a rolling pin, flatten and shape dough on a large silicone baking mat to 16 inches in diameter.

 Sprinkle your peel (paddle) with cornmeal.
 Place dough on pizza peel and gently shake it to ensure your dough does not stick.